armcknight/armcknight.com/blog/_posts/2024-04-10-laws-we-never-voted-in.md

 - Fitt's law‡: the time necessary to move to a target area is a function of the ratio between the distance from the starting location and the width of the target
 - Atwood’s Law: Any application that can be written in JavaScript, will eventually be written in JavaScript
 - Brooks’ Law: Adding [human resources] to a late software project makes it later
-- Wirth’s Law†: software is getting slower more rapidly than hardware is becoming faster
 - Zawinski’s Law†: every program attempts to expand until it can read mail
   - Mallett's: Every program attempts to expand until it can render HTML.
 This usually results in it being able to read email.
 - Hyrum's rule: if you expose any API, someone will use it and any current behavior will become a contract, whether used by external consumers or internal maintainers